Xavier-J-Ortiz/better-databases-bloc/join-statements/joinstatements.md

 **INNER JOIN** - it's the result of a query between 2 tables where the output is the intersection of table A and table B that satisfies a specified conditional statement between both tables using the `ON` statement.

 A real world example would be of the head guidance counselor looking to assign students to his peers.
-He would like to create a list of students and the society they are in, in order for him to best match each student to a given guidance counselor based on the society they are in.
+He would like to create a list of students and the society they are in, in order for him to best match each student to a given guidance counselor, or recommend colleges, majors, or further extracurricular activities based on the interests/activities in the society they are in.
+Also could help as a conversation starter with the student who is brand new to get the ball rolling.

 **LEFT OUTER JOIN** - similar to the INNER JOIN.
 Lets assume table A is specified in the `FROM` statement, and table B is specified in the `LEFT OUTER JOIN` statement.
 In the query, all columns from table A will be represented in the output.
 Columns pertaining to table B will have values resulting from an `INNER JOIN` if the corresponding conditional statement specified in the `ON` section is TRUE and will be joined with the corresponding row from table A.  If the conditional statment specified in the `ON` section is FALSE, columns pertaining to table B will show up as `NULL` values.